oblac/jodd-site/doc/example/5+transactions-with-proxetta.md

 # Tx with Proxetta

 <div class="doc1"><js>doc1('example',22)</js></div>
-Up to now, all database statements were executed in auto-commit mode.
+Up to now, all database statements were executed in auto-commit mode (inside `DbSession`).
 This is not how it should be in practice.
-Services must ensure atomicity of the operation, so it anything breaks during the execution, complete operation has to be rolledback.
+Services must ensure atomicity of the operation, so it anything breaks during the execution, complete operation has to be rolled back.

-Obviously, we are talking about the transactions here. *Jodd* provides its custom simplified transaction support.
+Obviously, we are talking about the transactions here. *Jodd* provides custom simplified transaction support.
 Transactions in *Jodd* are done across several transactional resources (one of them may be a database). *Jodd* transactions does **not** support distributed transactions, two-phase commits and all those features that are part of large, huge, enterprise systems.
-Instead, it offers what you really need in most cases: pragmatic transactions layer that works without J2EE container without much trouble.
+Instead, it offers what you really need in most cases: pragmatic transactions layer that works without J2EE container and without much trouble.

-Naturally, we do not want to manually manage transactions.
+Naturally, we do not want to manually manage transactions, like in the last example.
 Instead, we will use aspects to describe where transactions should be managed and which type of transaction is in use. *Proxetta* will find all annotated service methods and manage transactions around.

-There are not much code in this step, but it is a hard-core one.
-Stay with us!
+There are not a lot of code in this step, but it is a hard-core one.
+Be patient and stay with us!

 ## Initializing Proxetta